drm-nz/peek/README.md

 * SiteChecks - The list of sites to monitor.
   * url - The URL of the website you want to monitor.
   * interval - Number of seconds between checks.
   * searchString - Search string to look for in the returned HTML source.
-This is to check the the site isn't just loading, but it is actually loading the expected content.
+This is to check that the site isn't just loading, but it is loading with the expected content.
 Asterisk means that any content is acceptable, ie. we don't care.